xfffrank/Solutions-to-Various-Technical-Problems/crawl.md

   4. height and width are both > 0
   5. for an input, the attribute type != hidden

   So check these out when you encountered the issue of ElementNotVisibleException.
 In my case, I used `xxx.find_element_by_xpath('//xpath...').click()` to locate the element, which is not accurate enough.
 Because there are multiple elements with similar xpath expressions.
 When I check it with `xxx.find_elements_by_xpath('//xpath...')`, I did get a list with multiple elements.
+The next step is as simple as getting the specific element I want by using the index of the list.

 * Keep learning and don't give up easily.